Maggie's HBOT chamber for cancer

 What about a catastrophic blow out?

 I used to catastrophize about this when I first started my HBOT adventures but nah.
 In the past 2 years I’ve sprung loads of leaks (some of which I patched with cling wrap and tape until I could afford a new inner chamber) and holes (for which Brad did everything he could to keep the outer chamber together).
-Only breaking a strap mid-dive did I stop using it until I could afford a new (used) outer chamber.
+Only after breaking a strap mid-dive did I stop using it until I could afford a new outer chamber.

 At this point, I don’t see how a catastrophic blow out is possible in a soft-sided chamber.
 However, if I were to get into a situation where I couldn’t decompress at my leisure, I’d probably visit my local emergency dive location to be monitored for the bends.